 COMETS ANNOUNCE PLANS TO CELEBRATE THE LIFE OF JACK KANE

-Legendary Clinton Comet, community leader, and Utica hockey icon to be honored with a dedication game later this season at the Adirondack Bank Center.
+Legendary Clinton Comet, community leader, and Utica hockey icon to be honored with a Public Celebration of Life on Fri., Nov.
+14 at Adirondack Bank Center

 CELEBRATION OF LIFE AND DEDICATION GAME